-Drive modes Your car has different drive modes to choose from, which are suited for different kinds of driving ng Selecting a drive mode changes the driving Drive modes iour car has directent drive modes to choose from, which are suited for directent kinds of driving ig.
-Selecting a drive mode changes the driving

-$\ \, \text{dynamics and can sometimes affect what settings are available.}$ the car's systems active.

-$\textbf{Manual gear shifting} \qquad \text{Even though your car has an automatic gearbox, you can enable manual gear shifting by selecting gear M.}$

-Start and stop The start and stop feature reduces fuel consumption and emissions by letting you temporarily turn the engine off during brief stops while keeping
+Drive modes Your car has different drive modes to choose from, which are suited for different kinds of driving.
+Selecting a drive mode changes the driving dynamics and can sometimes affect what settings are available.
+Manual gear shifting Even though your car has an automatic gearbox, you can enable manual gear shifting by selecting gear M. Start and stop The start and stop feature reduces fuel consumption and emissions by letting you temporarily turn the engine off during brief stops while keeping the car's systems active.
 Launch feature Launch can be used when you need maximum acceleration from a standstill, such as when starting your car on a steep incline.

-$\textbf{Steering feel} \hspace{1.5cm} \textbf{Adjusting the steering feel affects the steering wheel resistance and firmness.} \\$ control^[1]
+Steering feel Adjusting the steering feel affects the steering wheel resistance and firmness.
 Suspension feel The suspension feel affects the ride quality and can be adjusted in the centre display.

-Electronic stability

-Your car has automatic stability control systems in place that can help to prevent skidding.
+Electronic stability control ^[1] Your car has automatic stability control systems in place that can help to prevent skidding.

-[1] ESC
+^[1] ESC